malifpy/word-search-puzzle-bruteforce/README.md

 Word Puzzle solver using bruteforce algorithm.

-Precompiled with the following specification:
+Precompiled in Linux Fedora 35 with the following specification:

 ```bash
 openjdk 17.0.1 2021-10-19